AndyObtiva/abstract_feature_branch/README.md

 - Support the option of having multiple features.yml files, one per environment, as opposed to one for all environments
 - Support general Ruby (non-Rails) use
 - Support contexts of features to group features, once they grow beyond a certain size, in separate files, one per context
-- Simplify features.yml requirement to have a features header under each environment
 - Add rake task to reorder feature entries in feature.yml alphabetically

 Contributing to abstract_feature_branch